JR Population Updates

 Q&A

 What is the current population at Green Hill School?
-What is the safe operational Capacity at the Green Hill Campus?
+What is the safe operational Capacity at Green Hill?

 What action is DCYF taking to address overcrowding?

-DCYF has been addressing concerns over the rising JR population by using community facilities and Community Transition Services; both options involve transferring eligible young people to a minimum-security option.
-CTS is currently in its initial phase and does not have large capacity.
+DCYF has been addressing concerns over the rising JR population by using community facilities and Community Transition Services.
+DCYF also opened Harbor Heights in June 2025.

 Why not move some young people from Green Hill to Echo Glen?